xlanor/akira/README.md

 This software relied extremely heavily on refrencing/taking bits from:

-- [Streetpea](https://github.com/streetpea/chiaki-ng) the original switch code
+- [Streetpea](https://github.com/streetpea/chiaki-ng) the original chiaki-ng code
 - [moonlight-switch](https://github.com/XITRIX/Moonlight-Switch) XITRIX's deko3d renderer for moonlight for the deko3d bits
 - [switchfin](https://github.com/dragonflylee/switchfin/blob/bbcf9037fc3b11a78f5e0b7489d9e776fff2d99c/scripts/switch/mpv/deko3d.patch#L371) The patches used by dragonflylee in switchfin
 - [wiliwili](github.com/xfangfang/wiliwili) WiliWili for how to get started with this new borealis api.